kasnerz/kasnerz.github.io/research.md

 I focus on developing efficient representations of structured data, so that the data can be used as an input to pretrained language models.

-Currently, I am working on applying large language models for autonomous web navigation, which is a pretty hot topic!
+During my internship at Mila, I was working on applying LLMs for autonomous web navigation, which was an interesting experience.

 In the future, I would also like to delve deeper into **model interpretability**: how is the information inside the language models represented, how do language models reason, and how this all relates to human cognition.